What is an appeal and how do I know if my family qualifies?

 *Please carefully review the following eligible circumstances below:

-- Loss of employment which will reduce your family’s anticipated 2020 income
+- Loss of employment or reduction in income which will reduce your family’s recent or anticipated income

 - One-time and non-recurring income/assets (e.g. inheritance, severance package, etc.)